srebhan/test/README.md

 ### `milestone`

-The milestone assigned to the pull request or `-` if none could be found.
+The milestone assigned to the pull request.
+In case of an error or in case the action does not apply a `-` is returned.

 ## Example usage